 In today’s economy, women may have to cut back on big-ticket-item spending.
 Luckily, wearing the latest designer clothes isn’t the only way to stay fashion-forward.
-Cosmetics are a less expensive way to revamp any outfit and women are finding inventive and creative ways to look great without going into debt.
+Cosmetics are a less expensive way to revamp any outfit and women are finding inventive and creative ways to look great without going into debt (browse this site for affordable items).
 Called the Lipstick Effect, this shift in spending during economic downturns shows a trend in women wanting to look like a million bucks, without spending a fortune.

 Below are tips for upgrading wardrobes, without breaking the bank.